Eximee Case Management

 ### **General description**

-`Eximee Case Management` It serves as an intermediary layer between business processes (EximeeBPMS), user forms (Eximee Forms), and operational applications (e.g. Eximee Dashboard, BackOffice).\
+`Eximee Case Management` it serves as an intermediate layer between business processes (EximeeBPMS), user forms (Eximee Forms), and operational applications (e.g., Eximee Dashboard, BackOffice).\

-It provides a set of tools for presenting and performing tasks, browsing cases, and interacting with the user context.
+It provides a set of tools for displaying and executing tasks, browsing cases, and interacting with the user context.

 * Consolidation of case and task data from multiple sources.